The Right to Relationship in Healthcare

 My toddler’s nickname was “Wait for me”.

-If I push myself too hard, get too hot, stop suddenly after activity, or experience any big physical change, my body can react in a dramatic way.
+If I push myself too hard, get overheated, stop suddenly after exercise, or go through any big physical change, my body can react in a big way.
 I call these episodes “passey-outey” because I work in marketing, not cardiology, and no one ever gave me a better word for it.

 Over the years, there have been conversations with doctors, pulse readings, an ECG, and episodes discussed in different rooms with different people.